 Avatar

 The password field requires confirmation.
 For this there must be a plus one input for confirmation, and the registration form has to validate that the two text field has the same value.
 The password field is not a traditional text field but a password type input.
 The e-mail address must be checked if it’s already registered by an existing user.
 Every field except the avatar is required and if the user want to register without giving these data the post must fail and the missing fields have to be highlighted.

+The documents shall read by the registering user are provided by the Business later and after clicking on the links a modal window must be shown with the content of these documents.